silitics/rpi-derive-key/README.md

 By using different values for `<INFO>` you can generate multiple independent keys.

+### Testing and Debugging

+For testing and debugging purposes, you can fake a secret by setting the `FAKE_RPI_DERIVE_KEY_SECRET` environment variable to any secret you like.
+Please never use this variable in production.

 ### Example Use Case

 Imagine you would like to derive a unique public ID and a secret identification token for each device.